Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Proofs

 where

-Thereby, the minimal causal variable with respect to its intervention variable $I^{t+1}_i$ is the split $s_i$ which maximizes the information content $H(\sindep_i(C^{t}_i))$.
+Thereby, the minimal causal variable with respect to its intervention variable $I^{t+1}_i$ is the split $s_i$ which maximizes the information content $H(\sindep_i(C^{t}_i)|C^t)$.
 These relations are visualized in \cref{fig:appendix_minimal_mechanism_causal_graph}.

-Causal variables for which the intervention target is constant, i.e. no interventions have been observed, were modeled by $\sindep(C_i)=C_i,\sdep(C_i)=\emptyset$ in CITRIS \cite{lippe2022citris}.
-Here, this does not naturally hold anymore since $\sindep(C_i)$ is restricted to not having any parents.
-Hence, for the simplicity of exposition in this proof, we add the exception that for a causal variable $C_i$, if $I^t_i=0$ for all $t$, its minimal causal split is defined as $\sindep(C_i)=C_i,\sdep(C_i)=\emptyset$.
+Causal variables for which the intervention target is constant, \ie{} no interventions have been observed, were modeled by $\sindep(C_i)=C_i,\sdep(C_i)=\emptyset$ in CITRIS \cite{lippe2022citris}.
+Here, this does not naturally hold anymore since $\sindep(C_i)$ is restricted to not having any instantaneous parents.
+However, as stated in assumption~\assumptNoInstantChild{}, a variable without interventions cannot be an instantaneous child of any variable.
+Hence, for a causal variable $C_i$, if $I^t_i=0$ for all $t$, its minimal causal split is defined as $\sindep(C_i)=C_i,\sdep(C_i)=\emptyset$, as in CITRIS \cite{lippe2022citris}.